natalieagus/50005-2023/_os_labs/lab1_command-line-syntax.md

 ### Task 7
 `TASK 7:`{:.info} Try out how to pipe:
-1. Suppose we want to pass the want to pass the output of `cat` command as the input of `sort` command.
+1. Suppose we want to pass the output of `cat` command as the input of `sort` command.
 We can’t do this with redirection:
 <img src="/50005/assets/images/lab1/15.png"  class="center_seventy"/>

 2. However, using **pipe** works.
 It serves as a way to allow **interprocess** communication (Week 3 materials):